Inside the Test

-One of our biggest goals in changing the SAT is to make sure it’s highly relevant to your future success.
-The new test will be more focused on the skills and knowledge at the heart of education.
-It will measure:
+One of our biggest goals in changing the SAT was to make sure it’s highly relevant to your future success.
+The new test is more focused on the skills and knowledge at the heart of education.
+It measures:

 - What you learn in high school

 - What you need to succeed in college